RoyZ-iwnl/GHPC-Mod-Manager-Web/announce/en-US.md

 ## Announcement

+### 2025-10-09

+- v1.1.1-beta.1 beta version is now available with BepInEx detection and UI enhancements.
+See the [changelog](#changelog) below for details.

 ### 2025-10-05

 - v1.1.0 with polish translation UX and update flows with smarter downloads is now available!
 See the [changelog](#changelog) below for details.